 What Distinguishes this Era?

-So what’s characteristic about this period?
+So what’s characteristic of this period?
 We can observe changes both visually and internally in society.
 Consider Jane Austen’s novels and the screen adaptations of them.
 Notice the difference in dress between women of that time and Victorian women.

 If you’ve been watching TV series set during the Regency era, you might have noticed that horses and carriages were the main forms of transportation, even for long distances.
-The Victorian era, on the other hand, saw major changes in transportation with the construction of canals and the expansion of the railway.
+The Victorian era, on the other hand, experienced major changes in transportation with the construction of canals and the expansion of the railway.
 The invention of the telegraph (1837) and then the telephone (1878) further improved communication.

 This was not only an era of inventions but also of discoveries, such as Darwin’s theory of the evolution of species (1859).
 This theory fundamentally shifted how people viewed God, themselves, and their position within the world.